eesast/AIchallenge2/logic/design.md

 ##### static

-`all_areas`: save all name:area pair for different kinds of areas
+`areas_template`: save all name:area pair for different kinds of areas as templates, will be clear after Map initializes

 ##### dynamic